 A survey by ISM shows the challenge facing most manufacturing companies is in terms of the skills gap.
 Given the shortage of skilled labor, many companies are offering higher pays as well to attract the required talent.

 Recruiting the right talent has been a challenge particularly for manufacturing companies that are high-tech with the result that many are offering jobs for retired people to fill the skills gap.
 Some surveys indicate nine out of ten manufacturing companies find it difficult to bridge the skills gap with the right talent despite offering higher wages.

 In October of 2017 Illinois had close to 568,500 manufacturing jobs to be filled.
 The skills gap is further compounded by the rate of turnover due to highly experienced people retiring.

 Developing in-house on-the-job training programs is one way of meeting the challenge.
 American business management (government and private sector) emphasis is being put on OJT, apprenticeships, and internship programs.
 “Earn as you Learn”.
 Unless companies invest in job training, the skills gap can affect long term quality, safety and innovation according to experts.

 Although the unemployment rates are higher for people who do not possess college degrees, this fact alone has not been enough to fill the skills gap.
-Weak training programs for new employees have led to a high attrition rates.
+Weak training programs for new employees have led to a high attrition rate.

-Job training programs will help develop a highly skilled workforce pool and also encourage other companies to locate to the area where there is easy availability of trained workforce.
+Job training programs will help develop a highly skilled workforce pool and also encourage other companies to locate to the area where there is easy availability of a trained workforce.